Diabetes is a medical disease that afflicts approximately 415 million people globally, with numbers expecting to rise in the coming…

 - Cool the affected area immediately

 We know that placing the affected area immediately under running cold water, for 20 minutes, is the most effective treatment for scolding burns.
-Leaving it for 20 minutes is critical in both reducing pain and long term scaring.
+Leaving it for 20 minutes is critical in both reducing pain and long term scarring.

-A recent study by the Centre for Children’s Burns and Trauma Research in Queensland found that only 28% of children, admitted to Lady Cilento Hospital in Queensland where treated with cold running water for 20 minutes.
-The study found the most common reason parents why did not do it for the recommend length of time was that “they thought it was adequate or the child was too distressed”.
+A recent study by the Centre for Children’s Burns and Trauma Research in Queensland found that only 28% of children, admitted to Lady Cilento Hospital in Queensland were treated with cold running water for 20 minutes.
+The study found the most common reason parents why did not do it for the recommended length of time was that “they thought it was adequate or the child was too distressed”.

 In treating a toddler or child with cold running water it’s important to not place them entirely in a bath or shower as this may lead to hypothermia.
-Instead only place the affected area under cool running water and provide them with a blanket or towel to keep them warm or hug them, using your body warmth to keep them warm.
+Instead, only place the affected area under cool running water and provide them with a blanket or towel to keep them warm or hug them, using your body warmth to keep them warm.

 Finally don’t use ice, creams or oils for treatment.